triplea-game/triplea/http-server/README.md

 Controller classes need to be registered in `ServerApplicaton.java` to be enabled.

-This class contains endpoint markups and recieves HTTP requests.
+This class contains endpoint markups and receives HTTP requests.
 The controller methods should do quick/basic validation and then delegate as much as possible to a 'service' class.